Paulmicha/common-web-tools/docs/about/patterns.md

 ## Folders & files naming

+- **Purpose**:
+    - Less hesitation
+    - Self-explanation
+- **Caveat**: Identic file names in different folders, see [this article about JS component-oriented file structure](https://hackernoon.com/the-100-correct-way-to-structure-a-react-app-or-why-theres-no-such-thing-3ede534ef1ed)
+- **How to mitigate**: Not much, really...
+Brievety is favored over the downside mentioned above, because of the explicit reliance on (file) **tree**.

 The general principle is : *file structure* should indicate `subject` + `intent`.

 Folders are used to imbricate tasks (actions) by subject first, then action and/or fact(s) and/or preset(s) and/or [semver convention](https://semver.org/) are used to name files where appropriate.
 See [environment settings](https://paulmicha.github.io/common-web-tools/about/environment-settings.html) and [alter / extend](https://paulmicha.github.io/common-web-tools/about/alter_extend.html).